 For further information on decontamination, refer to the Fukushima FAQs.

-The accident at Fukushima Daiichi has raised the question of liability for the accident and the compensation of those affected.
+The accident at Fukushima Daiichi nuclear power plant has raised the question of liability for the accident and the compensation of those affected.
 Although there have been no casualties due to radioactivity, the accident has nonetheless been responsible for the evacuation of thousands of people and for the loss of livelihoods.

 Under a nuclear liability regime, the operator of a nuclear power plant must have financial security (usually insurance), which in the case of TEPCO stands at Japanese yen (JPY) 120 billion.
-However, a Governmental Indemnity Agreement between TEPCO and the Japanese government was reached for this amount, due to the fact that earthquakes and tsunamis are non-insurable risks in Japan.
+However, a Governmental Indemnity Agreement between TEPCO and the Japanese government was reached for this amount, to cover non-insurable risks, such as earthquakes and tsunamis.

-As of late November 2012, JPY 1.5 trillon (EUR 13.7 billion) has been paid in compensation for damages attributable to the accident.
+As of late August 2014, JPY 4.224 trillion (EUR 30.7 billion) had been paid in compensation for damages attributable to the accident.
 These figures may be subject to change as time progresses.
+(For update, see the "Status of Indemnification payouts" on TEPCO's website)

-The Nuclear Damage Compensation Facilitation Corporation was established in September 2011 and manages a fund which has received contributions from the Japanese government and Japanese nuclear installation operators in order to support operators in providing compensation to victims of nuclear accidents.
-Although established following the Fukushima Daiichi accident, the fund will continue to be maintained in future as part of the Japanese nuclear liability regime.
-Conditions have been set for TEPCO to be able to receive financial support, and it is expected to pay this back over the coming years.
+The Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF) was established in September 2011 by the Japanese government and the national nuclear operators, to manage a fund which receives contributions from the Japanese nuclear installation operators in order to support operators in providing compensation to victims of nuclear accidents.
+In case such contributions are insufficient, NDF may also receive funds from the Japanese government, through government bonds which amount will have to be reimbursed.
+Although established following the Fukushima Daiichi accident, NDF will continue to be maintained in the future as part of the Japanese nuclear liability regime.
+As of August 2014, TEPCO had received approximately JPY 4.25 trillion (EUR 31 billion) from NDF.
+(See TEPCO's 08/21/14 press release)

 Japan is not party to an international nuclear liability convention, but its nuclear liability regime makes similar provisions.
 Thus far there has been no transboundary damage following the accident and so liability and compensation issues fall under Japanese legislation.